shuang-jie/ZI-MLN/README.md

-# Bayesian Log-normal Kernel Model for MultivariateZero-inflated Count Data with Application to Microbiome Study
+# Bayesian Modeling of Interaction between Features inSparse Multivariate Count Data with Application toMicrobiome Study

 The ope-resource code is under compiling